Updated: February 2026 • 8 min read

 Micro-investing turns small amounts — often less than $5 per transaction — into investable capital.
 Instead of waiting until you have "enough" to open a brokerage account, these apps let you start building a portfolio with pocket change.

-- Link your checking or credit card — The app connects to your primary spending accounts
+- Link your checking or credit card — the app connects to your primary spending accounts via open banking API

-- Spare change accumulation — The app tracks the difference (53 cents in this example) across all transactions
+- Spare change accumulation — the app tracks the difference (53 cents) across all transactions

-- Batch transfers — Once your round-ups hit a threshold (usually $5), the app initiates an ACH transfer from your bank
+- Batch transfers — once round-ups hit a threshold (usually $5), the app initiates an ACH transfer from your bank

 The key advantage: you never miss the money.
-Because amounts are small and spread across dozens of transactions, most people don't notice the transfers happening.
+Because amounts are small and spread across dozens of transactions, most people don't notice the transfers.
 Over time, these nickels and dimes compound into meaningful balances — especially when combined with recurring deposits or round-up multipliers.

 Top Apps to Automatically Invest Spare Change